celestiaorg/CIPs/cips/cip-1.md

 Each CIP must begin with an RFC 822 style header preamble, preceded and followed by three hyphens (---).
 This header is also termed “front matter” by Jekyll.
 The headers must appear in the following order.
+In order to display on the CIP site, the frontmatter must be formatted in a markdown table.

 * `cip`: CIP number (this is determined by the CIP editor)
 * `title`: The CIP title is a few words, not a complete sentence